 If your benefits eligible pay is reduced, your GUL amount will continue to be based on the higher benefits eligible pay unless you call MetLife at 1 (888) 830-7380 to request that the GUL amount be reduced.
 Once you reduce coverage, you can increase it by reinstating the automatic benefits eligible pay or by purchasing additional multiples of your benefits eligible pay.
 You may be asked to provide satisfactory evidence of insurability before the increased coverage will become effective.
 GUL coverage for an employee ends at age 95.

 If you leave Citi, your GUL coverage may be continued by paying premiums directly to MetLife.
 MetLife will send you information regarding the continuation of your GUL coverage once notified of your termination or retirement.
 MetLife will bill you at a higher rate than the Citi group rate.
 The rate will become effective the month following your termination of employment.

 If you continue GUL coverage, you also can continue to contribute to the Cash Accumulation Fund (CAF).
-If you have a balance in the CAF and do not pay the GUL premiums or notify MetLife that you wish to discontinue the GUL coverage, premiums for the GUL insurance will be deducted from your CAF to keep your coverage active until you notify MetLife that you don't wish to continue GUL insurance.
-If you don't have a CAF account, or your CAF becomes depleted and you don't pay the premiums to MetLife, your GUL coverage will end.
+If you have a balance in the CAF and do not pay the GUL premiums or notify MetLife that you wish to discontinue the GUL coverage, premiums for the GUL insurance will be deducted from your CAF to keep your coverage active until you notify MetLife that you do not wish to continue GUL insurance.
+If you do not have a CAF account, or your CAF becomes depleted and you do not pay the premiums to MetLife, your GUL coverage will end.